Has liberalism won the battle of ideologies?

 According to Samuel P Huntington, Islamic world can be managed very easily, the bigger challenge is China.

 However he does mention about the Islamic challenge.
-Islam is known as religion as swords.
+Islam is known as religion of swords.
 It has expanded through its missionary zeal.
 It is for this reason Islamic world has bloody borders.
 Followers of Islam as well as followers of Christianity are bound to collide, as both are missionary religions.
 Islamic threat can be managed so long no core state emerges.

 Samuel P Huntington gives following reasons for the rise of Islamic world.